Will Oldroyd, PhD

 As an undergraduate, I majored in Physics and Astronomy at Brigham Young University (with minors in Math, Geology, and Spanish) and worked with Professor Jani Radebaugh on modeling the thermally driven migration of meteorites buried in Antarctic ice.
 I also worked to determine precise orbits for the moons of the dwarf planet Haumea with Professor Darin Ragozzine and developed curriculum and equipment for undergraduate physics labs.

-I enjoy sharing my enthusiasm for astronomy with students through teaching, mentoring, and outreach.
-When I’m not working, I enjoy spending time with my wife and two kids hiking, disc golfing, and playing board games.
+I love sharing my enthusiasm for astronomy with students through teaching, mentoring, and outreach.
+When I’m not working, I enjoy spending time with my wife and three kids hiking, disc golfing, and playing board games.

 Research

 I am also a a member of NASA’s DART misson, where we hit an asteroid with a spacecraft to change its orbit.
 It worked great!
 With enough time to prepare, NASA could deflect dangerous ansteroids on colission courses for Earth.
 My part on the team was working with images from the James Webb Space Telescope (JWST) taken during the impact.
 The observations were tricky becasue the asteroid system (Didymos-Dimorphos) was moving quickly across the sky and JWST had to move about 3 times faster than it was originally designed to go.
-Right now, I’m working on comparing the comet-like tail that was produced from the impact with tails on other active asteroids.
-Papers on our inital results from JWST and this comparison study are currently in preparation.
+Papers on our inital results from JWST are currently in preparation.

 Additional projects I am involved in include: the DECam Ecliptic Exploration Project (DEEP, an observation survey set to discover thousands of new TNOs (see the first of 7 new papers from this project here), searching for surface features on large TNOs using the Vatican Advanced Technology Telescope and the Large Binocular Telescope, preparation for the Vera C. Rubin observatory through the LSST Solar System Science Collaboration, studying ways of placing constraints on a hypothetical giant planet, Planet X, orbiting deep in the far reaches of our solar system (see my paper here), and follow-up observation for discoveries of new distant TNOs (e.g., 2018 VG18, the second most distant TNO discovered so far).